nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: No person is unmarked.
 Error details shown in the status message.

     7. Test case: `unmark 4 5`<br>
-       Expected: Fifth and sixth contact is unmarked to `Not Done`.
+       Expected: Fourth and fifth contact are unmarked to `Not Done`.
 Details of the unmarked contacts shown in the status message.

 2. Marking a person while a filtered list of persons are being shown